-Functions:
+Buttons:

+- On/off button 1

-1 ON/OFF button to switch the control system on and off.
-When you push the stop button, all crane movements are stopped immediately.
+To switch the control system on and off.

-2 Stabiliser activation enables operation of stabiliser extensions and legs.
+- Button 2 is stabiliser operation activation to enable operation of stabiliser extensions.
 The driver must have full view when operating the stabiliser extensions outward.

-3 OLP release button is used for OLP release in OLP situations.
+- Button 3 is used for OLP release if the crane is in an OLP situation and for disconnecting the automatic dump function.

-4 Stop button is pressed in an emergency.
+- Stop button 4 is pushed in an emergency.

-5 Horn button sounds the horn, if present.

-6 Manual extensions button acti-
+- Button (5)

+- Once the controller is activated, this button can be used to sound the crane horn.

-vates/deactivates OLP for manual extensions.
+- Button (a) activates OLP for manual extensions (if fitted).

+- Button (7) activates the controller.